Mortgage Basics #Guides #Industry News

 Table of contents

-The Bank of Canada’s (BoC) most recent announcement was a 25 basis point decrease, lowering the policy rate to .
+The Bank of Canada’s (BoC) most recent announcement on December 11th, 2024, was a 50 basis point decrease, lowering the policy rate to .
+The effects of rate increases can take up to 4 to 6 fiscal quarters (12 to 18 months) before their impact is felt throughout the whole economy.

 Key Takeaways